lRomul/sensorium/README.md

 At the end of the competition, I employed 7-fold cross-validation to check hypotheses and tune hyperparameters more precisely.
 I used all available labeled data to make folds.
-Random splits gave an overly optimistic metric estimation because some videos were duplicated (e.g., in the original validation split or between old and new datasets).
+Random splitting gave an overly optimistic metric estimation because some videos were duplicated (e.g., in the original validation split or between old and new datasets).
 To solve this issue, I created group folds with non-overlapping videos.
 Similar videos were found using [perceptual hashes](src/phash.py) of several frames fetched deterministically.